Frequently Asked Questions

 The following builders currently participate in the HBF Star Rating Scheme:

 Why doesn’t my builder have a star rating?

-The HBF Star Rating Scheme is open to HBF members who typically build more than 300 homes per annum.
+The HBF Star Rating Scheme is open to all HBF members.
 It is a voluntary scheme so only those builders who opt to participate will be star rated.

 What is the average star rating for all builders?

 The house building industry overall, has the equivalent of a 4-star rating based on the latest results for the year ending September 30th 2010.